3 Common Scams to Recognize Abroad

 - Keep in touch with your family.

 If you've been scammed while on a Harvard-related trip abroad, let us know so we can provide you with the proper support.
-While abroad, call Harvard Travel Assist, our 24/7 emergency response service, at +1-617-998-0000.
-You can also submit an incident report after the fact via our secure webform.
+While abroad, contact International SOS, our 24/7 global emergency response program, at +1-617-998-0000 or through the Assistance App.
+You can also contact International SOS after the fact.
 Learning about your experiences helps us educate future travelers.

 Before you travel, research your destination thoroughly.
 The following resources can help: